History of the MRT (Singapore): Conceptualisation

-The idea of constructing a rapid transit line in the country was initiated in 1967 when a four-year State and City Planning study was conducted by the Singapore government and the United Nations Development Programme.
+The idea of constructing a rapid transit line in the country was initiated in 1967 when a four-year State and City Planning Study was conducted by the Singapore government and the United Nations Development Programme.
 It was part of an urban renewal and development project which aimed to formulate a long-term comprehensive concept plan for guiding the country's future physical development.
 It was concluded that physical land constraints faced by the island nation, were not able to accommodate more roads to meet the rise in transportation demands.
-It was noted that the city-state needed a rail transit system by 1992.
+It was noted that the country needed a rail transit system by 1992.

 Bus vs. rail debate

 It took 10 years from 1972 to design the MRT system, which continued all the way until the government gave permission to build the MRT.

-When then-president Ong Teng Cheong became the then-Minister for Communications (now the Ministry of Transport), he had to convince the cabinet in a debate in early 1980, that the S$5 billion needed for the system would be beneficial for the long-term development of Singapore.
+When future president Ong Teng Cheong became the then-Minister for Communications (now the Ministry of Transport), he had to convince the cabinet in a debate in early 1980, that the S$5 billion needed for the system would be beneficial for the long-term development of Singapore.
 He argued that:

 Therefore, a provisional Mass Rapid Transit Authority was established in July 1980, after the debate.
 However, Ong faced strong opposition from other members of the cabinet, including Finance Minister Goh Keng Swee and Tony Tan, due especially to the heavy investments involved.
 A team of specialists from Harvard University, recommended that an all-bus system would be sufficient into the 1990s, and would cost 50% less than a rail-based system.

 Later on, two independent American transport and urban planning specialist teams were then appointed by the government to conduct their own independent reviews as part of the Comprehensive Traffic Study in 1981.
 This debate was also brought to national television in September 1980, which was rare at that time.
 The study came to the conclusion that an all-bus system would be inadequate as it would have to compete for road space which would have been increasingly overcrowded by then.
 The problem would be solved by building a rail system.
 Ong hence declared in triumph on 28 May 1982, that: